ahmhekal/AsuMathLabG20/README.rst

 students at Faculty of Engineering Ain Shams University.

 This is a complete rewrite in C++.
-The aim of the software is to simulating a program dealing with matrices and it's operations similar to Matlab, Octave and similar tools.
+The aim of the software is to simulate a program dealing with matrices and it's operations similar to Matlab, Octave and similar tools.

 ASU Math Lab Software will go through the following Phases: